From "Seasoned Loaves", Country Gardens Early Spring 1996

 a pinch of asafetida

-fire roasted tomatoes, drained (Muir Glen) (substituted for 1 large tomato)
+fire roasted tomatoes, drained (Muir Glen) (substituted for

 1 ½ tsp ground coriander